 Before you make your transition to the civilian workforce, be advised that getting an interview is a lot harder than it used to be.
 Even though the unemployment rate has improved, many qualified job seekers are out of work, and they're all vying for the same positions.
 Your military service will often help you get your foot in the door, but it's what you tell the interviewer that will really give you an edge above your competition.

-1. "I'm very familiar with what your company does."
-Let the interviewer know that you have a vested interest in the company's goals, are interested in what they do, and can possibly improve upon their business model.
+Let the interviewer know that you have a vested interest in the company's goals, are interested in what they do and can possibly improve upon their business model.
 Check out the company's website for information about products and services.

-2. "I'm flexible."
-The only constant is change, and it's important that your potential employer know that you won't freak out when the company makes a shift in a different direction.
+The only constant is change, and it's important that your potential employer knows that you won't freak out when the company shifts in a different direction.

-3. "I'm energetic and have a positive attitude."
-Employers want workers who have a great attitude can be infectious.
+Employers want workers who have a great attitude; that can be infectious.
 Additionally, you need to speak positively about your past work history or military experience.
-Badmouthing former bosses or coworkers will only make you look bad.
+Badmouthing former bosses or co-workers will only make you look bad.

-4. "I have a great deal of experience."
-Highlight any previous job duties or MOS that relate directly to the job.
+Highlight any previous job duties or military occupational security (MOS) that relate directly to the job.
 You should also boast about additional job training or courses that you've taken.